Sunbird-Ed/sunbird-perf-tests/user-management-apis.md

 >* Create user API was performing multiple verification checks and it was not an async call which would block the requests
 >* Postgresql queries were taking a long time
 >* Cassandra was timing out during replication across nodes
->* Heap sizes in Keycloak, Cassandra and Elasticsearch were incorrect
+>* Heap sizes in Keycloak, Cassandra and Elasticsearch were too low in comparison to the amount of physical memory available.
->* Keycloak CPU was reaching max during password hashing
+>* Keycloak CPU was reaching max during password hashing (due to the number of iterations)
->* User role and Get system setting APIs were fetching data always from database
+>* User role and Get system setting APIs were fetching static data always from database
 >* Get user by email / phone API was returning too much data back to the client